-We first ran a regression similar to the second regression in Table 7 with the two contributor network variables instead of the two project network variables.
+We first ran a regression similar to the second regression in Table 5 with the two contributor network variables instead of the two project network variables.
 Neither the average closeness centrality of the contributors to a project (coefficient = 0.12, t = 1.59) nor the average degree of the contributors on a project (-0.019, t = -0.72) are statistically significant.
-When we include both the project and contributor centrality variables in the regression, we find that project centrality measures (degree and closeness) are again highly associated with success, whereas the contributor centrality variables are not associated with project success.
+When we include both the project and contributor centrality variables in the regression, we find that project centrality measures (degree and closeness) are again highly associated with success, while the contributor centrality variables are not associated with project success.

-Observation 8: Our analysis indicates that with respect to OSS development, it is the project spillovers which are important and not the contributor spillovers.
-Specifically, direct and indirect project spillovers are associated with project success whereas knowledge spillovers between individual contributors are not associated with project success.
+Observation 8: Our analysis indicates that with respect to OSS software development it is the project spillovers which are important and not the contributor spillovers.
+Specifically, direct and indirect project spillovers are associated with project success while knowledge spillovers between individual contributors are not associated with project success.

-Our analysis examined two types of spillovers: spillovers between projects and spillovers between individuals.
+Our analysis examined two types of spillovers; spillovers between projects and spillovers between individuals.
 In both cases it is the contributors themselves who facilitate the spillovers.
-But the question is: do they learn from working on a particular project or do they learn from other individuals who collaborate with them?
+But the question is do they "learn" from working in a particular project or do they learn from other individuals who collaborate with them.
 Observation 8 states an interesting result: in the world of OSS projects, spillovers occur between projects and not between participants.